shrishtisemwal002/PortfolioHtmlCssTest/README.md

 ## Project Structure

 - **index.html**: The main HTML file that serves as the entry point to the portfolio webpage.
-- **styles.css**: The CSS file containing styling rules for the entire webpage.
+- **css/style.css**: The CSS file containing styling rules for the entire webpage.
-- **images/**: A directory containing images used in the portfolio.
+- **public/images/**: A directory containing images used in the portfolio.

 ## Features

 - **HTML and CSS**: The entire webpage is built using HTML for structure and CSS for styling.
 - **Positioning**: The layout is designed using the `position` property in CSS, demonstrating a non-flexbox approach.
-- **Responsive Design**: The webpage is designed to be responsive and work well on various devices and screen sizes.
 - **Images**: The `images` directory contains images used in the portfolio, enhancing the visual appeal.

 ## Usage